 The bill S. 47 aims to amend the South Carolina Code of Laws regarding tax credits for childcare programs.
-It proposes to increase the maximum tax credit available to employers who establish childcare programs for their employees' children, allowing them to claim a credit against various tax liabilities, including state income tax and bank tax, up to a maximum of one hundred thousand dollars.
-Additionally, the bill allows for credits based on childcare payments made to licensed facilities, with a cap of twelve thousand dollars per child for each participating employee annually.
-The bill also includes provisions for retaining necessary information regarding childcare facilities for tax credit eligibility.
+It proposes to increase the maximum credit available under Section 12-6-3440 for employers who establish childcare programs for their employees' children, allowing the credit to be applied against various tax liabilities, including state income tax, bank tax, and withholding tax.
+The maximum credit for capital expenditures is set at one hundred thousand dollars, and the annual credit per child for childcare payments is increased to twelve thousand dollars.
+Additionally, the bill includes provisions for taxpayers to claim administrative costs associated with payments to licensed childcare facilities.

-Furthermore, the bill introduces a new refundable income tax credit for individual taxpayers employed full-time as childcare directors or staff at licensed facilities.
-The credit amount varies based on the employee's qualifications, ranging from $1,500 to $3,000 depending on their level of certification.
-The Department of Social Services will assist in administering this credit, and the section will be repealed after December 31, 2030, unless reauthorized by the General Assembly.
+Furthermore, the bill introduces a new Section 12-6-3595, which establishes a refundable income tax credit for individual taxpayers employed full-time as childcare directors or staff at licensed facilities.
+The credit amount varies based on the employee's qualifications, ranging from $1,500 to $3,000.
+The Department of Social Services will assist in administering this credit and determining eligibility.
+This section is set to expire after December 31, 2030, unless reauthorized by the General Assembly.
 The act will take effect upon the Governor's approval and will apply to tax years beginning after 2024.

 Statutes affected: